FilipeNV1/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 ## B.2a.
 Method

 [What approach was followed to talk with users; what kind of users were considered.
 What was the goal of the interviews?
 What were the questions considered?]

+We conducted semi-structured interviews with our classmates.
+We asked about their own car management and if they thought they would benefit from a more digitalized option.
+We also asked about their family's relation with this issue, to confirm if it was like ours.
+In the end we asked for desired features and thing we could improve on.

 ## B.2b.
 Results

 >	This section tracks all informal user interviews, summarizing key insights and linking to detailed notes for each session.